m0by314/raspberry_pi_home_security_system/README.md

-# Motion Sensor With RaspberryPi and Telegram Bot
+# Motion Detector With RaspberryPi and Telegram Bot

 How to use a Raspberry Pi to find out who’s been in your home!
 Make a motion detector that uses a motion sensor to trigger video recording via the Raspberry Pi Camera Module.
 The video is send on your smartphone by Telegram Bot